List of prototype solar-powered cars: Electro-X India

 Team Electro-X of engineering students from Galgotias University, developed a 2-seater solar powered Electric car.

+Vayve Mobility

+Developed the Vayve EVA solar-powered electric car.

 Italy

 P-Mob

 With an EU - project led by Fiat (May 2010 - April 2013) a complete solar car with 3 seats was developed.
 This small car has four wheel drive.
 Range with solar charging only is 20 kilometers per day.
 Range with fully charged accumulator is 120 kilometers.

 Archimede

 Developed and built in Sicily by Futuro Solare Association.

 Emilia 4

 Developed and built in Emilia Romagna in 2018 by the University of Bologna, the Onda Solare Association and several industrial partners, Emilia 4 is a 4.6 meter long, 1.8 meter wide and 1.2 meter high 4 seats vehicle.
 It is equipped with a 5 square meter photovoltaic roof, made of 362 silicon cells, with a nominal power of 1200W.
 The car won the American Solar Challenge 2018 in the Multi-Occupant Vehicle (MOV) category.